17/4/2023

 On the one hand, building-scale research is a crucial approach to help identify the renovation possibilities and image quality challenges of the buildings along the Vesten.
 The buildings were divided into typologies and feasibility studies were conducted to explore the possibilities.

 Next, the scale of the Vesten as a whole provides the strategic view at the city scale.
-Here the more large-scale interventions and strategies can be worked out, such as city-scale technical infrastructure or necessary interventions in public spaces.
+This is where the more large-scale interventions and strategies can be worked out, such as city-scale technical infrastructure or necessary interventions in public spaces.

 Finally, the (intermediate) scale of the building block is also of great importance within this design research.
 After all, it allows to approach the challenges in a collective way, in which the spatial insertions for core reinforcement, densification, de-pitting and program are essential.
 The building block can thus form the missing puzzle piece between the building and city scale.